Mats Hellström

 Mats Hellström (born 12 January 1942 in Stockholm) is a Swedish Social Democratic politician.
-He was Minister of Foreign Trade from 1983 to 1986, Minister for Agriculture from 1986 to 1991 and Minister of Foreign Trade again from 1994 to 1996.
+He was minister of foreign trade from 1983 to 1986, minister for agriculture from 1986 to 1991 and minister of foreign trade again from 1994 to 1996.
+He replaced Svante Lundkvist as agriculture minister in 1986.
+During his term as agriculture minister Michael Sohlman was his state secretary.

 He was the Swedish Ambassador to Germany from 1996 to 2001.
-He was the County Governor of Stockholm County between 2002 and 2006.
+He also served as the governor of Stockholm County between 2002 and 2006.